-Firstly, schools and the amazing people who run and work within them should be congratulated for getting through the past eight months.
-The pace of change demanded of schools has been unprecedented and the resolve of staff to achieve this is awe-inspiring.
+Firstly, schools and the fantastic people who run and work within them should be congratulated for getting through the past eight months.
+The pace of change demanded of schools has been unprecedented, and the resolve of staff to achieve this is awe-inspiring.
 I have witnessed this first-hand working directly with school clients to support their coronavirus preparedness and positive case response, as a parent of children in primary and secondary schools, a Trustee of a MAT, a Governor of a primary and a friend to many teachers.
-Congratulations and thank you!
+Congratulations, and thank you!

 Sharing our expertise

 In recognition of the fact that there is still some way to go before we’re on top of this wretched virus and of the daily challenges you face in the classroom in the meantime, this article aims to help by sharing some common pitfalls we have identified in schools’ COVID management plans based upon a range of school compliance audits carried out since September.
 By sharing these tips to look out for and avoid, we hope that when (not if) a positive case strikes, this article might help reduce the number of pupils sent home, or the need to close a full bubble, or in more extreme cases, help prevent the school from having to close.

 Since September, schools have been diligently applying the Government’s comprehensive guidance on full reopening whilst juggling the significant task of keeping the school fully operational.
 Pharos Response, risk and reputation management specialists, have assisted client schools on their COVID management response journey from the virus’ arrival after the first positive cases in February.
 Since September, this support has primarily taken two forms:

 Risk assessments, management plans and on the ground operations